This image warper instantly transforms video source shots using the colors from the input of an ST/UV map image.

 - Output: displays the warped result

-Target Layer: Used to select the source layer for warping when using Workflow B. Displays a list of layers from the host timeline.
+Target Layer: Used to select the source layer for warping unless you have applied the filter directly to the target layer.
+Displays a list of layers from the host timeline.

-Use External ST Map: Enable to use an imported ST Map from disc.
+Use External ST Map: Enable to use an imported ST Map from disc (Workflow A) as opposed to an ST map directly in the host timeline (Workflow B)

 Select ST Map: Used to import an ST Map from disc.